Trustworthy-Engineered-Autonomy-Lab/VAE_Visualizer/README.md

 This project visualizes the output of a Variational Autoencoder (VAE) using sliders to manipulate the latent space.
 It includes a visualizer to show generated images and the differences between them.

+The `Vae_Visualizer` class provides an interactive visualization tool for exploring the latent space of a Variational Autoencoder (VAE) using sliders.
+It takes an input image of the OpenAI CartPole environment, processes it into the latent space using the VAE, and allows users to manipulate the latent vectors via sliders.
+The generated images are displayed and compared to a heatmap grid of other CartPole images with various angles and positions, where darker cells indicate less similarity and lighter cells indicate more.
 ## Features

 - **VAE Architecture:** Convolutional layers for encoding and decoding images.